 Want to make something happen?
 You’ve come to the right place.
-If you have an idea for an innovative business model, product, or technology, D2P is here to connect you with programs and resources that can help make your ideas into realities.
+If you have an idea for an innovative product, service, or technology, D2P is here to help make your ideas into realities.

 The University of Wisconsin–Madison is part of a thriving and growing entrepreneurial ecosystem in Wisconsin.
-The university’s $1.2 billion in research awards helps drive $15 billion of economic impact annually to the state, which has included the formation of over 400 startups.
-Innovators in the greater Madison area have access to a diverse array of programs that work to transform ideas into discoveries and address real-world issues.
+The university’s $1.2 billion in research awards help drive $15 billion of economic impact annually to the state, which has included the formation of over 400 startups.
+Innovators in the greater Madison area have access to a diverse array of programs that work to commercialize groundbreaking ideas.

-The INSITE Entrepreneurship guide is a comprehensive database of entrepreneurship resources in Madison, maintained by the Initiative for Studies in Transformational Leadership (INSITE) within the Wisconsin School of Business with support from UW–Madison’s Small Business Development Center.
+If you would like to browse available resources on your own, visit the INSITE Entrepreneurship guide.
+Maintained by the Initiative for Studies in Transformational Leadership (INSITE) within the Wisconsin School of Business with support from UW–Madison’s Small Business Development Center, INSITE is a comprehensive database of entrepreneurship resources in Madison.